elabftw/elabdoc/doc/user-guide.rst

 Comments
 --------
 People can leave comments on Experiments.
-Not everyone cannot edit your Experiment, but they can leave a comment.
+Not everyone can edit your Experiment, but they can leave a comment.
 The owner of the Experiment will receive an email if someone comment their Experiment.

 Templates
 =========